Deep ReLU Networks Have Surprisingly Simple Polytopes: Introduction

-In this manuscript, 1) we propose to move one step further to study the shape of polytopes by seamlessly dividing each polytope into simplices in a triangulation of the polytope, as Figure \ref{Figure_simplex_measure}(b) shows, and we describe the shape of polytopes by the minimum number of simplices to partition it.
-2) We observe that polytopes formed by ReLU networks are surprisingly simple under both initialization and gradient descent, which is a fundamental characteristic of a ReLU network.
+To answer this question, in this manuscript, we propose to move one step further to study the shape of polytopes by their number of faces.
+1) First, we provide specific constructions for ReLU networks that partition the space into complex polytopes in terms of either the maximum number of faces or the average number of faces.
+In other words, polytopes can be complicated in the extremal case.
+2) Then, we observe that polytopes formed by ReLU networks are surprisingly simple under both initialization and gradient descent, which is a fundamental characteristic of a ReLU network.
 Here, simplicity means that although theoretically quite diverse and complicated polytopes can be derived, deep networks tend to find a function with many simple polytopes.
-In addition, we underscore that the purported simplicity is relative to the possibly most complicated polytopes by a network in a given dimension.
-We do not compare polytopes in different input dimensions.
-Our results concretely reveal what kind of simple functions a network learns and its space partition property, which can be regarded as an implicit simplicity bias, explaining why deep networks may not overfit.
-3) We establish a theorem that bounds the average face numbers of polytopes of a network to a small number.
+Our results concretely reveal what simple functions a network learns and its space partition property, which can be regarded as a novel implicit simplicity bias, subjected to the geometric constraint in space partition of ReLU networks.
+Here, we generalize the concept of implicit bias, which can be intrinsic and not necessarily dependent on any training procedure.
+3) We establish a theorem via non-trivial combinatorial techniques to bound the average face numbers of polytopes to a small number.
 This theorem explains why depth does not make polytopes more complicated.
-The key idea is that increasing depth is to cut the existing polytope with a new hyperplane that cannot intersect with all faces of the existing polytope.
-Hence, the number of newly-generated faces is smaller than the current, and the average face number will not increase.
-To summarize, our contributions are threefold.
+The key idea is that as the depth increases, a ReLU network divides the space into many local polytopes.
+But to make local polytopes more complex, two or more hyperplanes associated with neurons in succeeding layers should intersect within the given local polytope, which is hard because the area of polytopes is typically small.
+In brief, our contributions are threefold.

-\begin{enumerate} \item We point out the limitation of counting \#polytopes.
-To deepen our understanding of how a ReLU network partitions the space, we propose to investigate the shape of polytopes with the minimum number of simplices to partition it.
+{ $\bullet$} We point out the limitation of counting \#polytopes.
+To deepen our understanding of how a ReLU network partitions the space, we propose to investigate the shape of polytopes with the number of faces a polytope has.
 Investigating polytopes of a network can lead to a more complete characterization of ReLU networks.